 At around 3:30 p.m.
-I was taken to Ofer military court.
+I was taken to Ofer military court, near Jerusalem.
 My parents did not attend the hearing because they were not informed.
 I did not understand much of what went on but the military judge extended my detention and the hearing was adjourned.

 After court I was taken to Ofer prison where I was strip searched before being taken to section 19.
 A few days later I was taken for another court hearing but I was never taken into the court room.
 I waited from around 8:30 a.m. until around 4:00 p.m. and then I was taken back to prison.
 I had fever and felt sick.

 The following day I was taken back to the military court.
 My mother was there and she noticed I was not feeling well and she was worried.
 My detention was extended once again for more interrogation.
 The following day I was taken back to Binyamin police station for another interrogation.